 Food Sourcing & Distribution

 Food Bank For New York City was founded in 1983 with the goal to get large quantities of food to local organizations serving the poor throughout the five boroughs.
-During our first year, the Food Bank distributed 500,000 pounds of food to 95 food assistance programs.
-Since our founding, the Food Bank has distributed more than one billion pounds of food for New Yorkers in need.
-As the city's major supplier of food to a network of more than 1,000 community-based member programs, the Food Bank now procures, stores and distributes more than 74 million pounds of food every year, including more than 13 million pounds of fresh produce— helping to provide 425,000 free meals a day for New Yorkers in need.
+During our first year, Food Bank distributed 500,000 pounds of food to 95 food assistance programs.
+Since our founding, Food Bank has distributed more than one billion pounds of food for New Yorkers in need.
+As the city's major supplier of food to a network of more than 1,000 community-based member programs, Food Bank now procures, stores and distributes more than 74 million pounds of food every year, including more than 13 million pounds of fresh produce.

 Learn about the steps our food takes before being delivered into the hands of New Yorkers in need throughout the five boroughs.